ska-sa/katgpucbf/doc/control.rst

 End-to-end correlator shutdown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A user can issue a ``?product-deconfigure`` command to the correlator's product controller by connecting to its ``<host>:<port>`` via a line-based networking utility.
+A user can issue a ``?product-deconfigure`` command to the correlator's product controller by connecting to its ``<host>:<port>``.
 This command triggers the stop procedure of all engines and dsims running in the target correlator.
 More specifically:

 * the product controller instructs the orchestration software to stop the containers running the engines,
 * which is received by the engines as a ``SIGTERM``,
 * finally triggering a ``halt`` in the engines for a graceful shutdown.

-As discussed in their standalone documents, the shutdown procedures are vastly similar between the dsim, fgpu and xbgpu.
+The shutdown procedures are broadly similar between the dsim, fgpu and xbgpu.
 Ultimately they all:

 * finish calculations on data currently in their pipelines,
 * stop the transmission of their SPEAD descriptors, and
-* in the case of ``fgpu`` and ``xbgpu``, stop their ``spead2`` receivers.

-  *  This allows for a more natural engine of internal processing operations.
+* in the case of ``fgpu`` and ``xbgpu``, stop their ``spead2`` receivers, which allows for a more natural ending of internal processing operations.

 Individual engine shutdown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^